encukou/pypi-support/name-retention/README.md

 ### Transfer notice for abandoned project

     To: $PYPI_USER_ADDRESS, $PROJECT_AUTHOR_ADDRESS, $UPLOADER_ADDRESS, $ADDRESS_FROM_DOCS
-    Subject: ACTION REQUIRED: PyPI $PROJECT name retention
+    Subject: ACTION REQUIRED: PyPI project "$PROJECT" name retention

     Hello $NAME,

-    Your project $PROJECT at $PYPI_URL appears to be abandoned, and
+    Your project "$PROJECT" at $PYPI_URL appears to be abandoned, and
     $CANDIDATE has requested {transferring ownership to them in order to continue maintaining it|to reuse the name for another project}.
     See $SUPPORT_ISSUE_URL for details.